fachammer/progl/README.md

 - fetch additional information from the wiki pages
 - add header
 - add explanations
-- maybe different colors for influences and influenced languages
+- maybe different colors for influences and influenced languages?
+- fix bug: cursor on right position when deleting text